silvertech/KenticoURLRedirectionModule/README.md

 **Single Site and Multiple Cultures - Domain Aliases**

-If your site is a single site but uses different domain aliases for each culture then you must specify which language each domain if you wish the redirector to use these culture domain aliases when redirecting for the proper culture.
+If your site is a single site but uses different domain aliases for each culture then you must specify which language each domain is.

  1. Follow the steps for "Single Site and Single Culture" and set the main domain's culture to your primary culture
  2. Click on **Domain aliases** in the left hand tabs